When is a Self Assessment Tax Return Required?

 In most cases, HMRC will send a “notice to file” to individuals required to submit a Self Assessment tax return.

-If you’re currently wondering – “why have I been sent a Self Assessment tax return?”, let us provide you with some much needed clarity.
+If you’re currently wondering, “Do I need to file a Self Assessment tax return?” here’s some clarity.
 Various circumstances may have triggered a request, including:

 Additional circumstances include income derived from tips and commissions, savings, investments, dividends and foreign sources.